 A beanie is essential once you get higher on the trek or on days when the sun isn’t out.
 Making sure that your head is warm is important to keep your body temperature level.

 It will get cold at night, and for a good night rest -which is essential for a successful trekking-, you better get a good sleeping bag that can keep your body warm in extremely cold temperatures.
 A lightweight 3 or 4 seasons sleeping bag that fits your body, like a mummy shape, is best for these conditions.
 You can rent these all over Kathmandu for $1-$2 a day, but beware that a lot of people have slept in it before you, and you never know if they’ll give it a good wash before they hand it to you.
-We’ve heard of stories about people getting bed bugs and such because of renting a sleeping bag.

 If you’re renting a sleeping bag, we definitely recommend a liner!
 Even if you’re not renting one, a liner helps to give you that extra warmth.
 We’re using the Sea To Summit silk liner for years now and are really happy with it.
 Get a mummy with hood type liner.